CrayLabs/SmartSim/doc/orchestrator.rst

 Overview
 --------
-During clustered deployment, a SmartSim ``Orchestrator`` (the database) runs on separate compute node(s) from the model node(s).
-A clustered orchestrator can be deployed on a single node or sharded (distributed) over multiple nodes.
-With a sharded orchestrator, available hardware for inference and script evaluation increases and overall memory for data storage increases.
+During clustered deployment, a SmartSim ``Orchestrator`` (the database) runs on separate compute node(s) from the ``Model`` node(s).
+A clustered ``Orchestrator`` can be deployed on a single node or sharded (distributed) over multiple nodes.
+With a sharded ``Orchestrator``, available hardware for inference and script evaluation increases and overall memory for data storage increases.

-Communication between a clustered Orchestrator and Model is initialized in the application script via a SmartRedis client.
+Communication between a clustered Orchestrator and Model is initialized in the ``Model`` application script via a SmartRedis client.
 Users do not need to know how the data is stored in a clustered configuration and can address the cluster with the SmartRedis clients like a single block of memory using simple put/get semantics in SmartRedis.
+The client can establish a connection with an ``Orchestrator`` through **three** processes:

-The client establishes a connection using the database address detected by SmartSim or provided by the user.
-In multiple database experiments, users provide the `db_identifier` used to create the clustered database when creating a client.
+- SmartSim establishes a connection using the database address provided by SmartSim through ``Model`` environment configuration at runtime.
+- A user provides the database address in the Client constructor.
+- In multiple database experiments, a user provides the `db_identifier` used to create the clustered database when creating a client.

 .. |cluster-orc| image:: images/clustered-orc-diagram.png
   :width: 700